What is the difference between a programming language and machine code?

 Not only do computers, but embedded systems - such as vending machines, point of sales devices, mobile phones, and chips embedded in consumer electronics like TVs and home refrigerators - all employ the same architecture.

 In the Harvard Architecture, a cache is also added to the RAM or DRAM in memory and shows how the fundamental architecture can be scalable by the simple separation of concerns outlined by von Neumann.
-This architecture also improves reliability and maintainability of the device.
+This architecture also improves reliability and maintainability of the device as different data paths and memory registers are used to process data.c[10]

 The modularisation and bundling of code a side product of von Neumann architecture